trinodb/trino/docs/src/main/sphinx/connector/kafka.rst

 ``message``     optional  JSON object    Field definitions for data columns mapped to the message itself.
 =============== ========= ============== =============================

-Key and Message in Kafka
+Key and message in Kafka
 ------------------------

 Starting with Kafka 0.8, each message in a topic can have an optional key.